xunzhizhang/TCR_explorer/README.md

 data” is used to analyze raw TCR sequences.
 The format of entire data should be the same as that of downloadable results, while an example of raw sequences is provided by “Example sequences”.
-Different methods for coordinate calculation could also been selected.
+Different methods for coordinate calculation could also be selected.